Math Performance Success

 If yes, the MPS program provides a Math 10: Elementary Statistics course that can be used to complete your general education, transfer and associate degree requirements.

-You Must Enroll in Math 10 and NCBS 405 Together
+You Must Enroll in Math 10 or Math 48A/B and NCBS 405 Together

 You can select to enroll either grouping but you must be enrolled in both classes with the same instructor: